Capital City

 Employers in the Philippines must also adhere to public holiday regulations, as employees are entitled to 18 national holidays per year.
 While sick leave is not specifically mandated, many employers offer additional benefits beyond the required SIL.
 Companies are encouraged to establish clear leave policies, ensuring compliance with regulations and supporting employee welfare.
 By maintaining transparent and flexible leave policies, businesses can enhance employee satisfaction and productivity while meeting legal obligations.

 In the Philippines, employment termination must adhere to strict legal guidelines to ensure fairness and compliance with labor laws.
 Employers may terminate employees based on just causes, such as serious misconduct or fraud, or authorized causes, including redundancy or business closure.
-Just cause terminations require due process, including notice and a hearing, while authorized cause terminations necessitate a 30-day notice to both the employee and the Department of Labor and Employment (DOLE).
+Just cause terminations require due process, including a written notice specifying the charges, an opportunity for the employee to explain, a hearing or conference where the employee can present their defense, and a final written notice of termination.
+Authorized cause terminations necessitate a 30-day notice to both the employee and the Department of Labor and Employment (DOLE).

 Severance pay is mandated for employees terminated due to authorized causes, with compensation varying based on the reason for termination.
-Redundancy entitles employees to one month's pay per year of service, while retrenchment or business closure results in a lower payout.
+Redundancy entitles employees to one month's pay per year of service, while retrenchment, business closure, or installation of labor-saving devices results in at least half a month's pay per year of service.
 Employees dismissed for just causes are generally not entitled to severance pay.
 Employers must also provide final wages, unused leave payouts, and official termination documentation.
 Ensuring compliance with these regulations helps employers avoid legal disputes and safeguards employee rights.

 Terminating employment in the Philippines is permissible for 'just' or 'authorised' causes, with the employer required to prove the lawfulness in a proper forum.
 Authorised causes necessitate written notice from the employer while 'just' causes include: